Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

 - *Key*
   Attribute key.
 The key is required for API access and must be system wide unique.

-- *Current Group*
+- *Current Attribute Group*
-  Group to which the attribute is currently assigned.
+  Attribute group to which the attribute is currently assigned.

 - *Description*
   Description to the attribute.